iqm.iqm_client.models.Instruction#

 qubits_validator(value, info)

-Check if the instruction has the correct number of qubits according to the instruction's type
+Check if the instruction has the correct number of qubits for its operation.

 implementation: StrictStr | None#